Jewe11/Send_Canvas/README.md

 # Send_Canvas
 Send box for Canvas inbox still in the Alpha phase so beware.
-Will publish the sourse on beta release.
+Will publish the source on beta release.